qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/ebi-submission.rst

 advice on additional fields to add to ensure MiXs compliance.

 Note that submissions are time consuming and need full collaboration from the user.
-Do not wait until the last minute to request help.
-In general, the best time to request a submission is when you are writing your paper.
+:red:`Do not wait until the last minute to request help.` In general, the best time to request a submission is when you are writing your paper.
 Remember that the data can be submitted to EBI and can be kept private and simply make public when the paper is accepted.
 Note that EBI/ENA takes up to 15 days to change the status from private to public, so consider this when submitting data and your manuscript.

 .. note::
    For convenience Qiita allows you to upload a QIIME mapping file to process your data.
 However,